 The Cliffs of Moher were named among the worlds most popular selfie spots - The breathtaking Cliffs have been named in Enjoy Travels round-up of the 25 Most Popular Selfie Spots, with 634,375 Instagram selfies and 5,000,000 TikTok videos taken there.

-The Cliffs of Moher Coastal Walk.
+Walking & Hiking on the Cliffs of Moher Coastal Walk.
 This route connects the villages of Liscannor and Doolin, via the Cliffs of Moher Visitor Experience.
-A 13km cliff-edge trail that starts in Doolin and follows the coast to the Cliffs of Moher visitor centre before continuing on towards Hag’s Head and takes around 4.5 hours.
+A 13km (8 miles) cliff-edge trail that starts in Doolin and follows the coast to the Cliffs of Moher visitor centre before continuing on towards Hag’s Head takes around 4.5 hours.
 Walkers will enjoy lovely views of Galway Bay, the Aran Islands, Doolin and the roaring Atlantic ocean.

-Or if you prefer the walk can be done in 2 stages - Route 1 - Leaving the Cliffs of Moher Visitor Experience - The Coastal Walk South to Hags Head is not too difficult measuring 5.6km in length.
-It will take approximately 1.5-2 hours to complete or Route 2 - from Doolin Village, the Doolin Cliff Walk is 8km to The Cliffs of Moher Visitor Centre and takes roughly 3 hours to complete.
+Or if you prefer the walk can be done in 2 stages.
+Route 1 - Leaving the Cliffs of Moher Visitor Experience - The Coastal Walk South to Hags Head is not too difficult measuring 5.6km (3.5 miles ) in length.
+It will take approximately 1.5-2 hours to complete or Route 2 - from Doolin Village, the Doolin Cliff Walk is 8km (5 miles) to The Cliffs of Moher Visitor Centre and takes roughly 3 hours to complete.

 Other birds that come to nest include kittiwakes, razorbills and guillemots.
-This nesting period lasts from April to July, with May and June being particularly spectacular for bird sightings.
+The nesting period lasts from April to July, with May and June being particularly spectacular for bird sightings.